emissary-ingress/emissary/.github/ISSUE_TEMPLATE/docs-feature.md

 ---
-name: Feature Request Doc
+name: Docs Feature Request
 about: Template for doc requests, updates, and fixes.
 title:
-labels: 'a:docs', 't:feature:'
+labels: 'a:docs', 't:feature'
 assignees: 'scoyle391'

 ---